tzachimmad/whatsapp_poll/README.md

 More information on google client api and setup could be found here: https://developers.google.com/drive/v3/web/quickstart/python

-Notice that the Im using version 2 of Google's api while latest version is version 3 Another important issue is that this app is targeted towards conversations in hebrew
+Notice that Im using version 2 of Google's api while latest version is version 3.
+Another important issue is that this app is targeted towards conversations in hebrew.